This wonderfully flavorful spicy fish stew is one of my favorite ways to incorporate more fish into my diet.

 Storing Leftovers

 You can keep the leftovers in the fridge, in an airtight container, for up to 3 days.
-Reheat them very gently, covered (to prevent splatters), in the microwave at 50% power.
+Reheat them gently, covered (to prevent splatters), in the microwave at 50% power.

 More Fish Recipes

-👩🏻🍳 I typically publish a new or updated recipe once a week.
-Want the new recipes in your inbox?
+I send out a weekly newsletter with a recipe and tips.
+Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 Recipe Card

-Spicy Fish Stew
+Fish Stew Recipe

 Ingredients